Easy Apple Turnovers (VIDEO)

 - 1-2 Tbsp heavy whipping cream

-Thoroughly Beat together 1 egg and 1 Tbsp water.
+- Thoroughly Beat together 1 egg and 1 Tbsp water.
 Brush eggwash lightly on edges of the pastry (just enough to seal), bring the edges together and crimp tightly along the edges with a fork to seal.
+Repeat steps 4 and 5 with the second sheet of puff pastry to make 8 turnovers.

 If you make this recipe, I’d love to see pics of your creations on Instagram, Facebook and Twitter!
 Hashtag them #natashaskitchen